gcgarner/IOTstack/docs/Containers/NextCloud.md

 Nextcloud traffic is not encrypted.
 Do **not** expose it to the web by opening a port on your home router.
 Instead, use a VPN like Wireguard to provide secure access to your home network, and let your remote clients access Nextcloud over the VPN tunnel.

+## <a name="healthCheck"> Container health check </a>

+A script , or "agent", to assess the health of the MariaDB container has been added to the *local image* via the *Dockerfile*.
+In other words, the script is specific to IOTstack.

+Because it is an instance of MariaDB, Nextcloud_DB inherits the health-check agent.
+See the [IOTstack MariaDB](https://sensorsiot.github.io/IOTstack/Containers/MariaDB/) documentation for more information.

 ## <a name="updatingNextcloud"> Keeping Nextcloud up-to-date </a>

 To update the `nextcloud` container: